Neuhsrel/Single-Cell-Analysis-of-Prefrontal-Cortex-in-AD/README.md

 Downregulation of homeostatic markers in DAM-scored cells used as confirmatory evidence, not primary annotation.

-### 10. Pathology Correlation *(planned)*
+### 10. Pathology Correlation
-Donor-level pseudobulked DAM scores correlated against Plaque.Stage and Tangle.Stage to ask whether microglial activation tracks amyloid or tangle pathology more closely.
+Donor-level pseudobulked DAM scores correlated against Plaque.Stage and Tangle.Stage using Spearman's correlation to see whether microglial activation correlates to amyloid or tangle pathology more closely.

-### 11. Predictive Modelling *(planned)*
+### 11. Predictive Modelling
 Multilayer perceptron (PyTorch) trained on pseudobulked microglial profiles (donor × gene matrix) to predict AD diagnosis.
-5-fold stratified cross-validation used given the small cohort (n=19).
-SHAP values computed to identify gene features driving predictions and assess overlap with known DAM markers.
+5-fold stratified cross-validation used given the small cohort (n=18).
+To interpret the model's decision-making, SHAP (SHapley Additive exPlanations) values were computed to rank feature importance and reveal the direction of effect that specific genes had on predicting AD status for each individual donor.
 ---

-## Key Findings
+## Results

-> *This section will be completed as the analysis progresses.*

 **Finding structure (to be filled in):**